GEC-git/AptaMat/README.md

 If you are using AptaMat in your research, please support us by citing us : Thomas Binet, Bérangère Avalle, Miraine Dávila Felipe, Irene Maffucci, AptaMat: a matrix-based algorithm to compare single-stranded oligonucleotides secondary structures, Bioinformatics, Volume 39, Issue 1, January 2023, btac752, https://doi.org/10.1093/bioinformatics/btac752

-If you are using AptaMat2.0 and AptAlign, an article is on the way.
+If you are using AptaMat2.0 and AptAlign, an article is in preparation.